PowerCodersOrg/powercoders.org/site/content/volunteer/_index.md

       * You have a good understanding of the Swiss labour market and work culture

-      * You can commit to invest time for (bi-)weekly meetings with your coachee
+      * You can commit to invest time for regular meetings with your coachee & his/her company

       **Interested in coaching one of our participants?
 Please fill in the following form:**\

       <a href="https://form.jotform.com/202293089693363" class="btn waves-effect
-      waves-light pwc-red">JOB COACH</a>
+      waves-light pwc-red">APPLY NOW</a>

       **Current dates of the program: check them out**